phreshbrread/R6Clicker/README.md

 ### v4.2
 - Cleaned up some repetitive code
 - Now clicks specific buttons on the pre-game selection to speed up the process
-  - Saves around 25 seconds with a 2500 interval
+  - Saves around 25 seconds with a 2500ms click interval
 ### v4.1
 - Added hotkeys to make stopping & starting easier
 ### v4